This article was originally published on 27.1.2016 and has now been updated with new information.

 Expertise in synthetic organic chemistry, process development and optimization, purification capabilities, and highly sensitive analytical instrumentation and techniques, are to be performed under conditions that minimize the exposure to dangerous material.

-High-containment manufacturing requires specialized approaches in facility design, equipment selection and manufacturing processes to achieve desired levels of containment, minimize operator exposure, and ensure worker protection and safety.
+Highly potent API development and manufacturing require specialized approaches in facility design, equipment selection and manufacturing processes to achieve desired levels of high level containment.

 High Potency Manufacturing

-At teva api, our long tradition of highly potent product manufacturing dates back to the 1980s.
-Initially, the focus at our HP sites was on steroids and steroidal hormones; subsequently, we added oncolytic drugs, muscle relaxants (anesthesia) and drugs for pulmonary diseases (e.g., COPD and asthma).
-Placing patient health as a top priority, TAPI prevents any risk of cross contamination with chemical entities active at the µg (microgram) level by operating four dedicated production lines based on our four areas of focus.
+Placing patient health as a top priority, Teva api prevents any risk of cross contamination with chemical entities active at the µg (microgram) level by operating four dedicated production lines based on our four areas of focus.

-Teva API division products, which involve the use of synthetic organic chemistry expertise, are varied and include API products such as: Tobramycin, Betamethasone valerate, Diflorasone diacetate and more.
+At Teva api division, HP API are produced using combination of synthetic organic chemistry expertise, fermentation, natural product extraction, flow and continuous production technology and include API products such as: Tobramycin, Betamethasone valerate, Diflorasone diacetate, Paclitaxel, Fluticasone Furoate, Tacrolimus, Cisatracurium, and more.